 Hixenbaugh Ancient Art

-Hixenbaugh Ancient Art Ltd is located at 320 East 81st Street on the Upper East Side of Manhattan.
+Hixenbaugh Ancient Art Ltd is located at 235 East 60th Street in Manhattan.
 The gallery is dedicated to handling fine authentic antiquities.
-All of the pieces we handle are legally and ethically acquired, in complete accordance with US and international regulations and laws concerning the import and sale of ancient objects.
+All of the pieces we handle are legally acquired in complete accordance with US and international regulations and laws concerning the import and sale of ancient objects.
 We deal only in authentic pieces with minimal or no restoration.
-All objects sold by us are guaranteed genuine and as described in perpetuity.
+All objects sold by us are guaranteed genuine and as described.

 Authenticity and Ethics

 Authenticity is of paramount importance in collecting antiquities.
-Experience, education, and a well stocked library are the cornerstones one relies upon when attributing an ancient piece of artwork.
-There are two things to avoid when collecting antiquities - buying fakes and buying illegally excavated and exported material.
+Experience, education, and a solid library are the cornerstones one relies upon when attributing an ancient piece of artwork.
+There are two things to avoid when collecting antiquities - buying forgeries and buying illegally excavated material.

 The first can be difficult.
-Many forgers aptly copy and adapt pieces of well known and well published varieties.
+Many forgers are able copy and adapt pieces of well-known published types.
 But often they betray themselves by not paying close attention to the details and conventions of ancient craftsmanship as well as working in the proper material or medium.
 On the other hand, some forgers closely mimic ancient techniques but misunderstand or misinterpret ancient iconography or aesthetics.
 Still another group of fakes are those that were never meant to deceive.
-Pieces made during the height of the Egyptomania of the 18th century, or for the travelers of the Grand Tour, or in the excitement following the early excavations of Pompeii, Knossos, or sites in Etruria.
+Pieces made during the height of the Egyptomania of the 19th century, or for the travelers of the Grand Tour, or in the excitement following the early excavations of Pompeii, Knossos, Etruria or sites in Mesoamerica.
 These pieces now are indeed antiques but not antiquities.
 Unfortunately pieces in all of these categories are sometimes passed on by unscrupulous or undereducated dealers and auctioneers.
 There are both a great number of genuine antiquities and a great number of fakes on the market at any given time.
 It is the intention of Hixenbaugh Ancient Art to place all objects under the highest level of scrutiny to ascertain their veracity and correct attribution.

 Contact Information